Choosing stick electrodes

 2. What do AWS stick electrode classifications mean?

-To help identify stick electrodes, the AWS uses a standardized coding system.
-Codes take the form of numbers and letters printed on the side of each stick electrode, and each represents specific electrode properties.
+To help identify stick electrodes, the AWS uses a standardized classification system.
+Classifications take the form of numbers and letters printed on the sides of stick electrodes, and each represents specific electrode properties.

 For the mild steel electrodes mentioned above, here is how the AWS system works: